KSEV

 AM 700 is a clear-channel frequency reserved for WLW in Cincinnati, a Class A, 50,000-watt station.
 While KSEV operates with 15,000 watts by day, it must reduce power at night to 1,000 watts to avoid interference.
-There are only eleven other stations in the United States that broadcast on 700 kHz.
+It uses a directional antenna with a three-tower array.
+The transmitter is off Farm to Market Road 2978 in The Woodlands, Texas.
+There are only 13 other stations in the United States that broadcast on 700 kHz.

 Programming

 On weekdays, KSEV features local hosts in the morning and afternoon drive times, with paid brokered programming in middays and syndicated conservative talk shows heard the rest of the day.
-Hosts include Brian Kilmeade, Ben Shapiro, Dana Loesch, Joe Pags and Dan Bongino; programs include Red Eye Radio and First Light.
-On weekends, KSEV carries programs about money, health, lifestyle, real estate, cars, and gardening; while money, lifestyle, and health programs were also carried on weekday afternoons, some of which are brokered programming.
-Most hours begin with the world and national news from Townhall Radio.
+Chris Salcedo hosts the wake-up show, while Chris X. Blayney hosts afternoons.
+Syndicated programs include The Brian Kilmeade Show, The Dana Loesch Show, The Joe Pags Show and Red Eye Radio.
+On weekends, KSEV carries programs about money, health, lifestyle, food, cigars, home repair and gardening.
+Weekend syndicated hosts include Guy Benson and Rich Valdes.
+Most hours begin with an update from Townhall News.

-The station's primary competitors are two well-established talk stations, both owned by iHeartMedia, AM 740 KTRH and AM 950 KPRC, as well as Salem Media talk radio outlet AM 1070 KNTH.
+The station's primary competitors are two well-established talk stations, both owned by iHeartMedia, AM 740 KTRH and AM 950 KPRC, as well as Salem Media talk radio outlet AM 1070 KNTH and independently-owned AM 920 KYST.